grpc/proposal/A66-otel-stats.md

 the proposed gRPC OpenTelemetry spec and the mapping of metrics between the two.
 It also presents metrics present in OpenCensus spec that do not map to a metric in the OpenTelemetry spec at present.
-Two migration strategies are also proposed for customers who are satisfied with the stats coverage provided by the current OpenTelemetry spec.
+Two migration strategies are also proposed for customers who are satisfied with the stats coverage provided by this spec.

 #### Metric Schema Comparison